Life skills: Models: behavior prevention vs. positive development

 While certain life skills programs focus on teaching the prevention of certain behaviors, they can be relatively ineffective.
-Based upon their research, the Family and Youth Services Bureau, a division of the U.S. Department of Health and Human Services advocates the theory of positive youth development (PYD) as a replacement for the less effective prevention programs.
-PYD focuses on the strengths of an individual as opposed to the older decrepit models which tend to focus on the "potential" weaknesses that have yet to be shown. "..life skills education, have found to be an effective psychosocial intervention strategy for promoting positive social, and mental health of adolescents which plays an important role in all aspects such as strengthening coping strategies and developing self-confidence and emotional intelligence..."
+Based upon their research, the Family and Youth Services Bureau, a division of the U.S. Department of Health and Human Services, advocates the theory of positive youth development (PYD) as a replacement for the less effective prevention programs.
+PYD focuses on the strengths of an individual as opposed to the older decrepit models which tend to focus on the "potential" weaknesses that have yet to be shown. "...life skills education, have found to be an effective psychosocial intervention strategy for promoting positive social, and mental health of adolescents which plays an important role in all aspects such as strengthening coping strategies and developing self-confidence and emotional intelligence..."
+For example, outdoor education programs such as Outward Bound typically aim to foster personal and social development and often measure improvement in participants' life effectiveness skills.